codeaffen/codeaffen.org/_posts/2021-03-02-self-hosted-bitwarden.md

 ## Drawback of self hosted bitwarden

-It is great that bitwarden is open source and you can run it at your onw but there is some drawbacks.
+It is great that bitwarden is open source and you can run it at your onw but there are some drawbacks too.

 * Premium Subscription - Running bitwarden server self hosted does not relieve you of necessity of a premium subscription to use premium features like FIDO U2F as a second factor of authentication.